neutrons/data_workflow/docs/users/Guest_user.rst

    :align: center
    :alt: example view of run list viewed as guest user

+For example, runs that are actively collecting data will display a status of *“Acquiring”*.
+Once acquisition finishes, the run may move to a *“Processing”* status, and finally show *“Complete”* once processing is done.

 In addition, there is a list of process variables (PVs).
 These are a list of sample environment and instrument parameter logs.
 If one clicks on a PV link, it will show the history of that PV in the last 15 minutes or 2 hours.